What are Monocytes?

 Bone marrow suppression: Factors that slow down the production of all white blood cells will also lower monocyte counts.

-Vitamin B12 or Folate gaps: Since these nutrients are needed for cell production, a deficiency can lead to lower numbers.
+Vitamin B12 or folate gaps: Since these nutrients are needed for cell production, a deficiency can lead to lower numbers.

 If your levels are low, it may suggest that your body’s ability to clear away cellular waste is currently less efficient than ideal.